-To transform a playlist to a timeline in the VGA, proceed as follows:
+To create a timeline based on a source playlist, proceed as follows:

-- 1. Select the playlist you want to convert. - 2.
-Press CTRL+C on the keyboard to copy it. - 3.
-Paste it into an empty playlist position using the CTRL+T keys (rather than CTRL+V)
+- 1. In the Clip window, select the playlist you want to convert. - 2.
+Press CTRL+C to copy it. - 3.
+Press CTRL+T to paste it into an empty playlist position (do not use CTRL+V).